-Beyond these issues, we discussed that the static analysis was only the first step to solve their problem.
-The students readily agreed that they needed to analyze the stresses, and suggested that they could apply ideas from Strength of Materials, such as the theories for axial bars and beams.
+Beyond these points, we discussed that the static analysis was only a prerequisite to their project.
+The students readily agreed they needed to analyze the stresses, and suggested that they could apply ideas from Strength of Materials, such as the theories for axial bars and beams.
 I commended them for appealing to this line of reasoning, but I cautioned that these approaches were limited, and would be least useful precisely at the locations where the stresses may be most critical.
 I mentioned the finite element method, with which neither student had experience, and I also explained more about the importance of properly modeling the boundary conditions.